-- 44. As provided in PURA § 39.311, transactions involving the transfer and ownership of the transition property and the receipt of system restoration charges are exempt from state and local income, sales, franchise, gross receipts, and other taxes or similar charges. - 45.
-This Financing Order will remain in full force and effect and unabated notwithstanding the bankruptcy of CenterPoint Houston, its successors, or assignees. - 46.
-CenterPoint Houston retains sole discretion regarding whether or when to assign, sell, or otherwise transfer the rights and interests created by this Financing Order or any interest therein, or to cause the issuance of any system restoration bonds authorized by this Financing Order, subject to the right of the Commission or its designated representative to have a decision-making role co-equal with CenterPoint Houston to approve or disapprove the proposed pricing, marketing, and structuring of the system restoration bonds as set out in Ordering Paragraph 27, and subject to the Commission's authority through the issuance advice letter process to find that the proposed issuance does not comply with the requirements of PURA and this Financing Order. - 47.
-This Financing Order is final, is not subject to rehearing by this Commission, and is not subject to review or appeal except as expressly provided in PURA §§ 36.405(g) and 39.303(f).
-The finality of this Financing Order is not impaired in any manner by the participation of the Commission through its designated representative in any decisions related to issuance of the system restoration bonds or by the Commission's review of or issuance of an order related to the issuance advice letter required to be filed with the Commission by this Financing Order. - 48.
-This Financing Order meets the requirements for a financing order under Subchapter I of Chapter 36 and Subchapter G of Chapter 39 of PURA.
+- 43. As provided in PURA § 39.311, transactions involving the transfer and ownership of the transition property and the receipt of transition charges are exempt from state and local income, sales, franchise, gross receipts, and other taxes or similar charges. - 44.
+This Financing Order will remain in full force and effect and unabated notwithstanding the bankruptcy of CenterPoint, its successors, or assignees. - 45.
+CenterPoint retains sole discretion regarding whether or when to assign, sell, or otherwise transfer the rights and interests created by this Financing Order or any interest therein, or to cause the issuance of any transition bonds authorized by this Financing Order, subject to the right of the Commission or its designated representative to have a decision-making role co-equal with CenterPoint to approve or disapprove the proposed pricing, marketing, and structuring of the transition bonds as set out in this Financing Order, and the Commission's authority through the issuance advice letter process to find that the proposed issuance does not comply with the requirements of PURA and this Financing Order. - 46.
+This Financing Order is final, is not subject to rehearing by this Commission, and is not subject to review or appeal except as expressly provided in PURA § 39.303(f).
+The finality of this Financing Order is not impaired in any manner by the participation of the Commission through its designated representative in any decisions related to issuance of the transition bonds or by the Commission's review of or issuance of an order related to the issuance advice letter required to be filed with the Commission by this Financing Order. - 47.
+This Financing Order meets the requirements for a financing order under Subchapter G of Chapter 39 of PURA. - 48.
+The true-up mechanism and all other obligations of the State of Texas and the Commission set forth in this Financing Order are direct, explicit, irrevocable and unconditional upon issuance of the transition bonds and are legally enforceable against the State of Texas and the Commission. - 49.
+[Reserved]

-- 49. The true-up mechanism and all other obligations of the State of Texas and the Commission set forth in this Financing Order are direct, explicit, irrevocable, and unconditional upon issuance of the system restoration bonds and are legally enforceable against the State of Texas and the Commission. - 50.
-The requirements for informal disposition pursuant to P.U.C.
+0. The requirements for informal disposition pursuant to P.U.C.
 PROC.
 R. 22.35 have been met in this proceeding except for subsection (b)(2) that requires the proposed order to be served on all parties no less than 20 days before the Commission is scheduled to consider the application in an open meeting.
 Under P.U.C.
 PROC.
 R. 22.5(b), good cause exists to waive the requirements of P.U.C.
 PROC.
-R. 22.35(b)(2).
+R. 22.35(b), to permit consideration of this proceeding at the Commission's next regularly scheduled Open Meeting on October 27, 2011, so that consumers may obtain the earliest and greatest possible benefit from the Docket No. 39504 Stipulation and the proposed securitization of the competition transition charges.